Spherical Principal Curves: Proposed Principal Curves

-\end{theorem} In contrast to the extrinsic stationarity, an additional constraint $X \in B(\zeta)$ is necessary for guaranteeing that the projection index $\lambda_{f_{\epsilon}}(X)$ is differentiable for $\epsilon$ and its derivative is uniformly bounded, which is verified by Lemma 5 in Appendix.
-Furthermore, the measure of $S^2 \setminus B(\zeta)$ goes to 0 as $\zeta \rightarrow 0$ by Lemma 4 in Appendix.
-Thus, the constraint of random vector $X$ could be almost negligible by setting $\zeta$ infinitesimally small since $X$ has a probability density.
+\end{theorem} \begin{proof} See \Cref{proof:stationarity}. \end{proof} The constraints $C(\zeta)$ and $B(\zeta)$ in Theorems 1 and 2 are required to ensure the differentiation of the projection index $\lambda_{f+\epsilon g}(X)$ with respect to $\epsilon$.
+Note that the constraints are almost negligible by setting $\zeta$ infinitesimally small; see Lemmas 4 and 6 in \Cref{proof:stationarity} for details.

-We remark that the stationarity of principal curves in Euclidean space provides a rationale for the principal curves of Hastie and Stuetzle (1998) that is a nonlinear generalization of the linear principal component.
-Along the same line, the above stationarity results provide theoretical justifications that the proposed approaches extend the principal curves in Euclidean space to the sphere.
+We finally remark that the stationarity of the principal curves in Euclidean space provides a rationale for the principal curves in \cite{Hastie} that is a nonlinear generalization of the linear principal component.
+Following the same line, the above stationarity results provide a theoretical justification that the proposed approaches directly generalize the principal curves in \cite{Hastie} from Euclidean space to spheres.
+In the intrinsic approach, the case of $S^d$ with $d\ge 3$ remains a challenge.